Luk13Mad/dnasr/README.md

 ## FAQ
 ### How is this all working ?
 Please look at the [PDF](https://github.com/Luk13Mad/dnasr/tree/master/data) and the referenced literature within.
-For a more verbose code there is a [prototype](https://github.com/Luk13Mad/DNA-SHAZAM) written in python.
+For more verbose code there is a [prototype](https://github.com/Luk13Mad/DNA-SHAZAM) written in python.

 ### And the short version of how this works?
 The input DNA sequence gets split into kmers.